anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

   - NumTrees ⬇️ (150  ➡️  50) : Fewer trees might be reducing overfitting.
   - MinLeafSize ⬆️ (2  ➡️  10) : Larger leaves can smooth predictions, reducing variance.
   - MaxNumSplits ⬆️ (20  ➡️  170) : More splits might help capture finer decision boundaries.
+  - fitrensemble is used for better results TreeBagger can be used.

 <img src="ML_models/RandomForestOptimization.jpg" width="500">